 In order to address the research question, this study applies a qualitative.
-Researchers conduct one-on-one interviews with auditors to get an idea of the audit process, opportunities, challenges, and work pressures during the audit engagement.
+Researchers conduct on-on-one interviews with auditors to get an idea of the audit process, opportunities and challenges and work pressures during audit engagement.
 Participants in this study are auditors from both big four and non-big four public accountants.
 This study applies the snowball sampling method where the researcher initially only has a relationship with 2 participants who connect with other participants.
-Interviews are semi-structured to allow in-depth data acquisition.
-This study uses purposive sampling, where participants must be auditors having experience in audit engagement during a pandemic and be willing to help this study.
+Interviews are semi-structured to allow indepth data acquisition.
+This study uses purposive sampling, where participants must be auditors having experience of audit engagement during pandemic and be willing to help this study.
 Participants of this study are as follows: